 arts & craft activities with clay, lego, drawing sets etc

 Top tip for parents who yearn for some alone time whilst the kids are being entertained elsewhere: head for the gazebo to the side of the pool where the large mattress is the perfect spot for reading, playing a game of chess, or simply snoozing.
 Alternatively, seek out the secluded bench at the top of the vineyard which looks back onto the house.

 At lunch, children can go up to the winery and have their own special meal prepared and presented in a Japanese bento box.
 The chef is accustomed to accommodating younger tastes.

 Children can also become the wine connoisseurs of the future.
 Stretch their senses with a fruit juice blind tasting so they can master the art of identifying aromas and flavours.
 In addition, there is a child-friendly tour of the winery which helps them to understand the basics of winemaking, in a language and style that will engage them.
-Teenagers are often inspired by the Chene Bleu winery; many want to be involved with the harvest and to learn about wine so they can be responsible wine drinkers later in life, unlike some of their peers.
+Teenagers are often inspired by the Chene Bleu winery; many want to be involved with the harvest and to learn about wine so they can be responsible wine drinkers later in life.

 Day Trips for Families in Provence

-Families are encouraged to take the short trip to the creperie in the town of Vaison la Romaine nearby, especially on a Tuesday, when you’ll discover the open-air market, that kids of all ages tend to enjoy.
+Families are encouraged to take the short trip to the creperie in the town of Vaison la Romaine nearby, especially on a Tuesday, when you’ll discover the open-air market which kids of all ages tend to enjoy.
 The town also has a communal playground.

 Other off-site excursions include:

 Carriere de Lumieres in Les Baux de Provence

 Mohair goat farm in the Drome